Loading...

 Female names are 42% more likely to end in vowels (especially “a” and “ia”), while male names favor terminal consonants 61% of the time.
 The suffix “-ara” appears in 8.3% of all female character names, making it the single most common feminine ending.
 For male characters, “-or” and “-in” tie at 6.1% each.

 An interesting cross-pattern: female barbarian names break conventions the most dramatically.
-While most barbarian names are short and harsh, female barbarians average 7.4 characters—22% longer than their male counterparts—and 35% incorporate soft consonants alongside the expected hard sounds.
+While most barbarian names are short and harsh, female barbarians average 7.4 characters, 22% longer than their male counterparts, and 35% incorporate soft consonants alongside the expected hard sounds.
 This blending of class and gender phonetics creates some of the most distinctive names in our entire dataset.
-For more on crafting the perfect character name, see our guide on how to name your D&D character.
+For more on crafting a strong character name, see our guide on how to name your D&D character.

 Name length is one of the strongest predictors of table satisfaction.
 We asked 500 DMs to rate how “table friendly” character names were, and the results are clear: names between 5 and 9 characters score highest, with a sharp drop-off above 11 characters.